-Digital engagement today is binary: Not because computers work in ones and zeros, but because digital journeys are created ‘One size fits all.’
+Digital engagement today is binary: not because computers work in ones and zeros, but because digital journeys are created as a ‘one size fits all’ solution.
 Faced with these options, customers have just two choices presented to them; either answer everything, or be declined.
-On the other side of the binary processing fence, lenders themselves have two choices; They must decide whether they have enough to establish that lending is responsible, or decline the customer.
+On the other side of the binary decisioning fence, lenders themselves have two choices; They must decide whether they have enough to establish that lending is responsible, or decline the customer.

 The New Lending Reality